MIT Researchers: 2016 Didn’t Have More Famous Deaths Than Usual

 This is Back of the Envelope, FiveThirtyEight’s home for shorter, quicker posts.

-For lots of folks, 2016 was a tough one, with icons from across politics, sports and entertainment passing away.
+For lots of folks, 2016 was a tough year, with icons from politics, sports and entertainment passing away.
 Talking about this sort of death in the aggregate can get a bit morbid, but still many are wondering if there truly were more famous deaths in 2016 than would be expected.

 Was 2016 cursed?
-Was this string of deaths an inevitable consequence of the baby boomer’s love of making people famous?
+Was this string of deaths an inevitable consequence of baby boomers’ love of making people famous?
 Were people overreacting to the demise of a set of icons?

-Given how touchy this topic is — one of the points of an obituary, after all, is to prevent a beloved individual from becoming a mere statistic – we were hesitant to try and answer why it felt like our hearts were pretty much stomped into the ground without doing a truly sturdy analysis of the trend.
-But it looks like an MIT team, made up of C. Candia-Castro-Vallejos, Cristian Jara-Figueroa, César A. Hidalgo, has done one of their own.
+Given how touchy this topic is — one of the points of an obituary, after all, is to prevent a beloved individual from becoming a mere statistic — we were hesitant to try to answer why it felt like our hearts were pretty much stomped into the ground without doing a truly sturdy analysis of the trend.
+But it looks as if an MIT team, made up of C. Candia-Castro-Vallejos, Cristian Jara-Figueroa and César A. Hidalgo, has done one of its own.

-The researchers looked at 2016 deaths among people with a Wikipedia presence in 20 different languages.
+The researchers looked at 2016 deaths among people with a Wikipedia presence in 20 languages.
 By looking at impact across languages, their methodology was able to avoid some of the cherry-picking that comes when people try to measure if 2016 was worse than usual.
-The researchers found that the number of famous people dying has been increasing pretty much linearly since 2000, however 2016 came in below expectations.
-But when they looked at the mega-famous — the group that made it into an article on seventy different languages of Wikipedia — there were 16 deaths, substantially higher than in recent years.
+The researchers found that the number of famous people dying has been increasing pretty much linearly since 2000; however, the number of deaths in 2016 came in below expectations.
+But when they looked at the mega-famous — the group that made it into an article in 70 languages of Wikipedia — there were 16 deaths, substantially higher than in recent years.

 So that answers that.
 Nobody is allowed to die in 2017.
 Let’s all work our hardest on that one.